-Hazards such as typhoons, droughts and floods have an impact on forests, soils, coral reefs and crops.
+Hazards such as cyclones, volcanic eruptions, droughts and floods have an impact on forests, soils, coral reefs and crops.
 Climate change is going to affect the health of forests, soils, crops and coastal fisheries, and so impact on food production.